 The Board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes, The General Rules Concerning University Organization and Procedure, and the Board of Trustees policies and directives.

-Funds for the project are available from the operating budget of the of a future sale of Health Services Facilities system revenue bonds.
+Funds for the project are available from the operating budget of the University of Illinois Medical Center with anticipated reimbursement from the proceeds of a future sale of Health Services Facilities system revenue bonds.